 The Department is located near the center of the University, with main offices in Kirtland Hall, at 2 Hillhouse Avenue.
 Kirtland Hall houses faculty offices, laboratories, seminar rooms, and specialized work spaces as well as administrative quarters and a lounge.
 Faculty offices, laboratories and seminar rooms are also located in two adjacent buildings, Strathcona Hall (SSS) and Dunham Laboratories.
 Laboratories for animal research are installed in Dunham.
-The Yale Anxiety and Mood Services Clinic is housed in a fourth building around the corner from Kirtland Hall.
+The Yale Center for Anxiety and Mood Disorders is housed in a fourth building around the corner from Kirtland Hall.

 Technical facilities available for research and teaching include special suites of rooms equipped for observation, communication, and recording as required for clinical supervision or for interview training and research in experimental social psychology and in child development; and an animal colony, animal surgery, and histology laboratory.